 But if you’re like thousands of other people who’ve landed on this post, I bet you’ve run into the same problem: you can’t focus.
 You don’t know what to say or even where to start sometimes.
 It just doesn’t come naturally for everyone.

 I’ve been praying in some capacity since I was a teen.
 I remember curling up in my bed at night when my life felt confusing, asking a big mysterious God for guidance and strength.
 I drifted in and out of a youth group and felt guilty for my lack of commitment, although I wasn’t even sure what “commitment” to him should look like.
-Finally I promised this God that I would go to church when I went to college.

 I kept that promise and my life turned upside down.
 After deciding to follow Jesus I never looked back.
 Early on I learned that if I was going to keep this up, prayer was going to be an essential part of my life.